ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 ### `Kinds<M>`

 Having a collection of possible AST node kinds is awesome, but it is sometime too clumsy to use a big string literal union type.
+Using a type alias to **concisely** represent all possible kinds of nodes is a huge UX improvement.

 Also, TreeSitter's static type contains a lot of unnamed kinds, which are not useful to users.
 Including them in the union type is too noisy.
-We need to allow users to opt-in to use the kind, and fallback to a plain `string` type.
+We need to allow users to opt-in to use the kind, and fallback to a plain `string` type, creating a more **robust** API.

 ```typescript
 type Kinds<M> = keyof M & LowPriorityString